Need Help?

 That decision is completely up to you.
 Approximately 60% of PainWorth users are self-represented and managing their own settlement while 40% of users also have a lawyer assisting them.

-Many people simply want to save money on expensive legal fees and some people simply appreciate having direct control over their case.
-Unfortunately, a lot of other people choose to self-represent out of necessity; because they live in a rural or remote community, because they can’t afford a lawyer or because their case isn’t valuable enough for a lawyer to want to take them as a client.
+Many people simply want to save money on legal fees and some people simply appreciate having direct control over their case.
+Unfortunately, a lot of other people choose to self-represent out of necessity; because they cannot find a lawyer willing to assist them with their case, or they may live in a rural or remote community, or because they can’t afford a lawyer.

 Yes.
 If you are a claimant, there are several things you can do to help: you can provide feedback on your experience with the application, you can send us suggestions, and you can anonymously share more information with us which might be helpful for others.